This 1759 etching by Giuseppe Vasi shows a very busy corner of Rome near Piazza Montanara where peasants gathered on market

 The pulling down of some medieval houses led to discovering that they had been built making use of a very old Roman portico; it is located at the foot of Monte Caprino, the southern peak of the Capitoline Hill, which after the fall of the ancient buildings became a pasture for goats (It. capra).
 Some archaeologists believe the portico to be Porticus Triumphalis, a sort of arch of the Ist century BC on the path followed by triumphal processions.

 Musei Capitolini: ex-voto to (Juno) Caelestis, a goddess of Carthaginian origin, which was found in 1939 near Portico di Monte Caprino.
 It was made to thank the goddess for a safe journey.
-It is similar to the relief at Domine Quo Vadis.
+It is similar to the relief at Domine Quo Vadis and to one found at Italica in Spain.
 You may wish to see the temples dedicated to Caelestis at Thugga and Thuburbo Majus in today's Tunisia

 This imposing building designed by Cesare Valle on the site of the old hospice has a rather lacklustre name: anagrafe means registry office.
 The inscription celebrating its completion still bears the name of Mussolini and his title Duce (leader); a second name is mentioned: that of Piero Colonna, a member of a noble family very strictly linked with the Holy See, who was Governor of Rome between 1936 and 1939.